 B.A.
 Human Development: Active Learning Across the Lifespan Concentration

-The B.A.
-Completion in Human Development: Active Learning Across the Lifespan concentration is designed for students who wish to gain a more holistic perspective of human development.
+The B.A. in Human Development degree program with a concentration in Active Learning Across the Lifespan is designed for students who wish to gain a more holistic perspective of human development.
 The coursework in this on-campus program focuses on different life phases and addresses learning issues across multiple life stages.

 Play Across the Lifespan

 This human development course is an exploration of play as a human adaptive function with a distinct development progression, beginning in infancy and extended throughout the lifespan.
 Varying in content and mode from culture to culture, emphasis will be placed on the ability to observe play across an age-range and to make use of these observations in planning for play-based opportunities.
 This includes recognizing the importance of the physical environment in setting up spaces for play that will engage participants in using the skills that are requisites for lifelong learning.
 Ways to support cultural expression and nonsexist play opportunities will be analyzed as part of the examination of the impact of anti-bias issues and diversity on one’s play.
 Although our focus begins with the early years, we will address the integrative and transformative function of play as it contributes to the lives of individuals across the lifespan.

 The diverse social, economic and political contexts of our society affect the socialization of the individual and his/her understanding of human development.
 A primary focus of this human development course will be the examination of attitudes and behaviors toward gender, socio-economic status, race/ethnicity, disability, sexual orientation and privilege/entitlement, along with the historical and contemporary contexts within which specific theories of human development were created and perpetuated.
 Students will be challenged to examine these influences on their growth and perceptions of behaviors, define ethics within a context of societal power differentials and search for meaningful responses to address them.

 Other B.A.
 Human Development Concentrations and Credentials